 This means it’s not just about providing the essential BCAA dosing, some caffeine and maybe some creatine and beta-alanine.

-No, this badboy is packed full of vasodilators, muscle supporting minerals and energy sustaining plant derived compounds like beet root extract (vasodilator), tribulus (testosterone support) and black pepper extract also called “Bioperine” (kickstart thermogenisis).
+No, this badboy is packed full of vasodilators, muscle supporting minerals and energy sustaining plant derived compounds like beet root extract (a proven vasodilator), tribulus (testosterone support) and black pepper extract also called “Bioperine” (kickstart thermogenisis).

-On top of that factor in this has 3 forms of creatine, beta-alanine in the form of Carnosyn, Glutamine, Co-Enzyme Q10 and ZMA and you start to realize just how much sh*t is packed into this stuff!
+On top of that factor in this has 3 forms of creatine, a solid dosing of endurance-boosting beta-alanine (read our in-depth guide to this popular supplement here) in the form of Carnosyn, Glutamine, Co-Enzyme Q10 and ZMA and you start to realize just how much sh*t is packed into this stuff!

 What does this mean for you?
-It means you can save money by not having to buy 3 different types of preworkout powders (your energy mix, your creatine powder and your nitric oxide/vaso dialator mix) and instead can just throw down for one tub of this magical stuff.
+It means you can save money by not having to buy 3 different types of pre-workout powders (your energy mix, your creatine powder and your nitric oxide/vasodilator mix) and instead can just throw down for one tub of this magical stuff.